webweenie/twinBASICDocs/README.md

 #### MouseDown
 The MouseDown event fires when the mouse button is pressed while over the object.
 #### MouseMove
 The MouseMove event fires when the mouse is moved over the object.
+The MouseMove event has several parameters that provide useful information to the event.
+The Button parameter is an integer value that represents which button was pressed.
+The possible values are 1 = Left button, 2 = Right button, and 4 = Center button.
+See the KeyDown event for information on using bitwise boolean logic to determine which buttons were pressed.
+The Shift parameter works the same way for the MouseMove as it does for the KeyPress.
+Again, see the KeyPress event for help determining which shifting keys are being pressed.
+The X and Y parameters provide the location of the mouse as it moves.
 #### MouseUp
 The MouseUp event fires when the mouse button is released and the mouse is over the object.